TakenagaT/TeaseMe/README.txt

 -------------------------
 v0.0.7 (by Takenaga)
+- milovana flashtease download (via open tease button).
+- support for paragraphs in text by using the '|' character.
+- changed layout to allow bigger images.
 - support for setting/unsetting multiple flags.
-- most right button has focus, so you can use spacebar to press instead of mouse (actually already in 0.0.6 but never mentioned)
+- most right button has focus, so you can use spacebar to press instead of mouse (actually already in 0.0.6 but never mentioned).

 -------------------------